This is what you need to know about the power of story hooks

 To be effective, your hook needs to tick most, if not all, of the following boxes:

-1. Concise: Because my time is short, and I will see your ability to write a succinct hook as a signal you’ve taken the same kind of care with the full piece.
+1. Concise: Because my time is short, and I will see your ability to write a succinct hook as a signal you’ve taken care with the full piece.

 1. Accessible: I want someone who speaks my language.
 If you are over-formal or use lots of technical terms, I will worry you’re not right for me.
 As a result, strong hooks tend to sound conversational.